eoinwoods/TeachYsJs/exercises/README.md

 Open the `qunit-plain-index.html` file in an editor and uncomment the `javascripttests.js` script.
 Reload the page in a browser and you will see some more failing tests.

-This unit test allows you to explore the varioud oddities of the JavaScript language.
+This unit test allows you to explore the various oddities of the JavaScript language.
 A few example tests have been provided for you to complete.
 If you're not sure what to explore, think about some of the language features in the "Bad" and "Awful" appendices of Doug Crawford's _JavaScript the Good Parts_ book (links to the chapters on Safari: http://bit.ly/1g6Ep03 and http://bit.ly/1iFdFpD)

 Introducing Modularisation
 --------------------------